Our products

 Cod Fritters: Crispy Andalusian Recipe

-March 1, 2026Maria José Sáez Pastor⏱ 19 min de lectura
+March 1, 2026Maria José Sáez Pastor⏱ 20 min de lectura

 Table of Contents

-Cadiz Origin: The Tapa That Conquered Andalusia
+Origin in Cadiz: The Tapa That Conquered Andalusia

 Today, codfish fritters are served in almost all bars in Cadiz, Seville, Huelva, and Malaga, and have transcended Andalusian borders to become a classic of Spanish tapas cuisine.
-Their success lies in the simplicity of the ingredients and the technique: with good batter and oil at the correct temperature, the result is spectacular.
+Their success lies in the simplicity of the ingredients and the technique: with a good batter and oil at the correct temperature, the result is spectacular.

 Ingredients for Perfect Fritters